Donald Trump punches CNN in a juvenile tweet

 Several prominent Democrats, including House minority leader Nancy Pelosi, condemned the video.

-"Violence & violent imagery to bully the press must be rejected," she wrote.
+"Violence & violent imagery to bully the press must be rejected," Pelosi wrote.
 "This #July4th, celebrate freedom of the press, guardians to our democracy."

-Congressman Adam Schiff pointed out that a journalist in Montana was recently body-slammed by Greg Gianforte, a Republican businessman was running for office at the time.
-(Gianforte won the election the next day, and he is now in the House of Representatives.)
+Congressman Adam Schiff pointed out that a journalist in Montana was recently body-slammed by Greg Gianforte, a Republican businessman running for office at the time.
+(Gianforte won the election, and he is now in the House of Representatives.)

 Putting the focus on Trump, Schiff asked, "Where will his downward spiral take us?"

-Senator Susan Collins, a moderate Republican from Maine, was also critical of the latest Trump tweet.

-"This has to stop -- we all have a job -- 3 branches of gov't and media," she tweeted.
-"We don't have to get along, but we must show respect and civility."
+Mike Coffman, a Republican member of the House from Colorado, replied on Twitter: "Exactly what I meant when I said, #StopTheTwitterTantrums"

-On ABC's "This Week," Earlier on ABC, anchor Martha Raddatz asked Homeland Security Adviser Thomas Bossert to react to the video.
+On ABC's "This Week," anchor Martha Raddatz asked Homeland Security Adviser Thomas Bossert to react to the video.

 "No one would perceive that as a threat.
 I hope they don't," he said.